2009-10: Keaton Thompson played for Devils Lake High School in North Dakota. In 24 games he scored 7 goals with 11 assists and had 20 penalty minutes.

 2011-12: Thompson moved to Ann Arbor to play for the USA National Team Development Program’s U17 team.
 The second-leading scorer amongst defensemen, he scored 5 goals with 17 assists and had 33 penalty minutes in 54 games.
 In four games at the 2011 Four Nations Tournament in Russia he scored 1 goal with 2 assists as the USA finished first.
 The USA was second in the 2012 U17 World Hockey Challenge and Thompson had 3 assists with 4 penalty minutes in five games.
 The USA U17 team finished first in the Vlad Dzurilla U18 tournament and Thompson had 1 assist in three games.

-2012-13: Thompson returned to Ann Arbor to play for the NDTP's U18 squad and won a silver medal for the USA at the 2013 U18 World Junior Championship.
+2012-13: Thompson returned to Ann Arbor to play for the NDTP’s U18 squad and won a silver medal for the USA at the 2013 U18 World Junior Championship.
 He played 67 games and scored 4 goals with 18 assists and 40 penalty minutes.
 Thompson had an up-and-down tournament at the WJC, finishing -2 with 1 assist in seven games.
-Thompson was ranked 53rd amongst North American skaters in Central Scouting's final rankings prior to the 2013 NHL Draft.
+Thompson was ranked 53rd amongst North American skaters in the Central Scouting final rankings and was selected by Anaheim in the third round (87th overall) in the 2013 NHL Draft.